How to Choose a Freewheel or Cassette?

 If your bike has a 7-speed freewheel, you must replace it with a 7-speed freewheel.

-A cassette can only be replaced by a cassette.
-Similarly, you cannot modify the number of speeds.
+A freewheel can only be replaced by a freewheel.